evant179/cat-bot/README.md

 # cat-bot

+Twitter bot that tweets images from a S3 bucket on a defined time interval

 ## Ideas

 ### v1
-- Twitter bot that automatically uploads images from a source on a defined time interval
 - Source of images will be S3
     - Scrub image metadata